chapter 10

 Gap Corrections

-Within the PDM there are several methods that a rider can use to a djust or correct their gap.
+Within the PDM there are several methods that a rider can use to adjust or correct their gap.

-The main goal of gap corrections is for the adjustment to be as minimal as possible so that attention is not drawn to the adjustment during performances.
-All corrections, adjustments, and recovery should be done as gently as possible so that it is nearly invisible
+The main goal of gap corrections is for the adjustment to be as small as possible so that attention is not drawn to the adjustment during performances.

 Wiggling

-Riders will gently press their directional keys (A & D) so that the horse slightly moves side-to-side.
+Riders will gently press their directional keys (A & D) so that the horse moves side-to-side.
 Wiggling should be nearly invisible to the commander and on-lookers.

-However, riders should avoid "illegal wiggling" (a term of endearment coined by the Queens).
-"Illegal wiggling" is when riders hold down their directional keys which causes their horse to aggressively veer side-to-side.
 Harsh wiggling is to be avoided because 1) it is very noticeable and does not look good and 2) it will cause the rider to veer off of their sand line.

 In the demo video, you can see the rider perform a gentle wiggle at the trot and then they perform an improper wiggle.